cbazil114/calendar-app/README.md

 Next, I create an event on click of the saveBtn to save new information into the local storge.

 The last major section is organizing the time.
 It was a significant challenge, but it was doable.
-I create the necessary variables to use in the if loop for color organization, and I use a for loop to find move through the array of id numbers for the time-blocks.
+I create the necessary variables to use in the if loop for color organization.

 Eventually, I used a large if loop to add and remove classes for the colors.
 I feel there is a cleaner way of approaching this, but I do not know of what it is yet.
 However, this is an effective method for the assignment.